 I self-published most of these pieces in an art book "One With Everything" back in 2012, and it's still in print!

-I also sell prints of some of the more popular ones at comic conventions and online through Etsy, eBay, Society6 and Redbubble but if you see them anywhere else or on merchandise it’s most likely unauthorized.
+I sell prints of the more popular pieces at comic conventions and my online shop but if you see them anywhere else or on merchandise it’s most likely a bootleg.
 I also sometimes license them out for a modest fee (someone even had the 80’s one made into a cake!)